 3. Spread Your Knowledge and Enthusiasm about the Trail.
 Once you know the trail better, consider becoming an Eastern Trail Ambassador.
 As an Eastern Trail Ambassador, you can provide a presence on the trail in a non-enforcement capacity, offering information to trail users, getting comments from trail users including any trail problems, and actively promoting the trail.

 There are other volunteer opportunities as well – check out our Volunteer page.

 4. Find out how others are using the trail for fun and exercise.

-The website MapMyRide.com and its sister site MapMyRun.com are free to join – You can then search the routes for running, walking or cycling on or near the Eastern Trail that others have mapped and shared.
+The website MapMyRide.com and its sister site MapMyRun.com have routes for running, walking or cycling on or near the Eastern Trail that others have mapped and shared.
 Here are some examples (links below are to MapMyRun, the same routes are found in both sites):

 - EASTERN TRAIL 7 MILE LOOP – 7.18 mi.
 Kennebunk.
 Has a map; uses part of the ET that goes over turnpike bridge